Projects and Theses

 Screenshot of an example graph in neo4j

-Large-scale data analysis increasingly focuses on the relationships between entities and the networks that are formed.
-From analyzing traffic in road networks to user interactions in social networks, the field of graph analysis has found many key applications among different domains.
+Large-scale data analysis increasingly focuses on the relationships between entities and the formed networks.
+From analyzing traffic in road networks to user interactions in social networks, graph analysis has found many key applications among different domains.
 The need for efficient graph data management has motivated the development of various graph database management systems (DBMS) and processing frameworks.
-Despite the increasing need for efficient methods for querying and analyzing graph data, existing graph DBMS lack some key components thus failing to reach their full potential.
-Projects in this area aim at extending and improving the current state-of-the-art on graph DBMS by adapting existing approaches and developing new ones for graph data indexing and graph query opimization with a particular focus on path queries.
+Despite the increasing need for efficient methods for querying and analyzing graph data, existing graph DBMS lack some key components, thus failing to reach their full potential.
+Projects in this area aim at extending and improving the current state-of-the-art graph DBMS by adapting existing approaches and developing new ones for graph data indexing and graph query optimization with a particular focus on path queries.

 Possible projects